Looking for some first-time buyer help?

-The age of the average first-time buyer today is 32 (in London) and 30 for the rest of the UK.
+The average age of those getting their foot on the property ladder is 32 (in London) and 30 for the rest of the UK.

-While it’s more expensive to buy a home nowadays, it’s not impossible – and it’s getting easier than in the recent past.
-According to the Halifax 2017 First-Time Buyer Review 10% more first-time buyers (or 155,000 individuals and couples) picked up the keys to their new home in the first six months of 2017 than they did in 2015.
+While it’s more expensive to buy a home nowadays, it’s not impossible – and getting easier than in the recent past.
+According to Halifax, 10% more first-time buyers picked up the keys to their new home in the first six months of 2017 than they did in 2015.

 Is society to blame?